cs-cordero/knowledge-base/src/rust/unsafe_rust.md

 Unsafe code is not a way to get around the borrow checker.

-Unsafe code is not a way to get around the borrow checker (one more time).
+Unsafe code is not a way to get around the borrow checker. (one more time)

-Unsafe code is not a way to get around the borrow check (last time.)
+Unsafe code is not a way to get around the borrow checker. (last time)

 `unsafe` (the keyword) marks a particular function as unsafe to call _and_ it enables you to invoke unsafe functionality in a given code block.